ICRC management questioned amid budget crisis

 And the ICRC would above all have been caught in a spiral of growth without seeing the crisis coming: “Always more money was requested each year and it worked, so there was no reason to stop or to wonder if getting so fat was not risky.”

-A former ICRC employee, Councilor Nicolas Walder shares many of these criticisms.
+A former ICRC employee, National Councilor Nicolas Walder shares many of these criticisms.
 For him, the “dogma of growth” has too strongly permeated the ICRC in recent years: “This choice of wanting to do everything, everywhere, is perhaps wrong.”

 Le Vert genevois estimates that the explosion of the budget weakens the ICRC today, making it too strongly dependent on the will of its donors.
 He calls on the institution to review its priorities and in return, he will invest at the federal level so that the Confederation provides more support to the ICRC in this period of historic crisis.

-What will do?
+What will Switzerland do?

 The Federal Department of Foreign Affairs refuses for the time being to comment.
-With 160 million francs donated to the ICRC in 2022, Switzerland is in third position, behind Germany and the States, of the institution’s main donors.
+With 160 million francs donated to the ICRC in 2022, Switzerland is in third position, behind Germany and the United States, of the institution’s main donors.
 Major donors who are to meet during the month of June.
 We should then see more clearly which countries are reducing, maintaining or increasing their payments.

 So far, it is not known which donors announced at the beginning of this year that they would reduce their contribution, potentially forcing the ICRC to a first reduction in its budget of around 2.8 to 2.4 billion francs. .
 “We hope that our appeal, revised downwards, will be accepted,” ICRC vice-president Gilles Carbonnier told RTS.